iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 - Retrieve an item from their backpack.
 - Something else.

-If one side surprises the other then they act first, otherwise player characters make a dexterity save to act before non player characters.
-Order is preserved between rounds.
+At the start of combat If one side surprises the other then they act first, otherwise and in subsequent rounds each PC makes a dexterity save to act before NPCs.

 **Attacks always hit**, roll damage for the weapon being used, adding **strength** for melee attacks or **dexterity** for ranged weapons.
 Characters that take damage lose hit points equal to the damage taken, with armour reducing damage.